weemo/iOS-SDK/Libraries/README.md

 ## License

-These two binaries are available with the following license ("BSD Style"):
+These two binaries are available with the following license:

 Speex: Copyright (C) 2002-2006 Jean-Marc Valin